bahnk/SlideSeqFFPE/doc/run.md

 nextflow run bahnk/SlideSeqFFPE -r main -params-file params.yml
 ```

-Alternatively, if you don't want to edit the `params.yml` file you can overwrite the parameters this way:
+Alternatively, if you don't want to edit the `params.yml` file, then you can overwrite the parameters this way:

 ```bash
 nextflow run bahnk/SlideSeqFFPE -r main -params-file params.yml --sample_sheet /path/to/samplesheet --data_dir /path/to/sequencingdirectory